 Can I contest a will in Florida?

 Yes.
 Florida law allows interested parties to challenge a will on grounds such as lack of testamentary capacity, undue influence, fraud, or improper execution.
-These are time-sensitive matters — contact an attorney promptly if you believe a will is invalid.
+These are time-sensitive matters, contact Jeffrey Ville promptly if you believe a will is invalid at (321) 242-4777.

 Copyright © 2026 Ville Law - All Rights Reserved.